GeyserMC/GeyserWiki/docs/geyser/common-issues.md

 * If you don't use a reverse proxy such as TCPShield make sure that `enable-proxy-protocol` is set to false.
 To fix "Unable to connect to world" with no console errors, see [here](/geyser/fixing-unable-to-connect-to-world/).

-## If the server doesn't show up in the friends list
+## If the server doesn't show up in the friends list {#if-the-server-doesnt-show-up-in-the-friends-list}

 * *If using Windows 10, iOS, or Android*: try adding the server to the Servers list in-game.
 * *If using Xbox One*: try connecting with [BedrockConnect](/geyser/using-geyser-with-consoles/).